C-BT Tracking Rule

 C-BT Project Water Tracking Rule

-The C‐BT Project Water Tracking Rule and accounting procedures were adopted by the Northern Water Board of Directors in 2018 and revised in 2021.
+The C‐BT Project Water Tracking Rule and accounting procedures were adopted by the Northern Water Board of Directors in 2018 and revised in 2021 and 2026.

 Frequently Asked Questions